CPettifo/odin-rock-paper-scissors/README.md

-A rock scissors paper game playable in browser devtool console.
+A browser based rock scissors paper game using javascript/

 Part of The Odin Project.